codezilla2018/Business-Card-Maker/README.md

 ## Getting Started

-1 - First you have to download this repository.
+1 - First you have to download this repository.\s
-2- Then you should configure php. because this project has been made with PHP.
-3 - Then you can have to have a user interface by running a index.php 4 - After that you can see the form set when you scroll page.
-5 - Then fill those form and click generate button for generete bussiness card.
-Otherwize if you want to clear all filled values you should click on remove all button.
+2- Then you should configure php. because this project has been made with PHP.\s 3 - Then you can have to have a user interface by running a index.php \s 4 - After that you can see the form set when you scroll page. \s 5 - Then fill those form and click generate button for generete bussiness card.
+Otherwize if you want to clear all filled values you should click on remove all button. \s
 6 - Then you can see the generated bussinesss card.
-You can download it as a .jpg or .png 7 - Enjoy the Business Card Maker
+You can download it as a .jpg or .png \s 7 - Enjoy the Business Card Maker \s

 End with an example of getting some data out of the system or using it for a little demo